Flu and Covid Saturate Health System and 265 Patients Wait for Beds: 'We fight bleeding with Band-Aids', says infectious disease | Pernambuco

 “Most people arriving at the public health service have tested negative for Covid and have respiratory disease.
 The problem now is that you have to share the beds, as we cannot mix the patients.
 There must be an area for Covid and another for those with respiratory disease and it could be influenza”, he commented.

 Ishigami also said that the problem of waiting for ICU vacancies is lasting, on average, two days, but it can reach up to more than a week.
-“There was a report of a patient from the Maternity Barros Lima, in Recife, who waited for the ICU for eight days”, he said.
+“There was a report of a patient at the Amaury Coutinho Polyclinic, in Recife, who waited for the ICU for eight days,” he said.
 The specialist’s forecast is for a worsening in this already complicated situation.

 “Cases tend to get worse on the seventh day.
 We had the New Year’s Eve parties.
 I believe that the coming weeks will be very heavy”, he declared.